ad-si/TaskLite/docs-source/installation/desktop_app.md

 **Attention: This is still early alpha**

-A few dependencies must be availabe to build the app.
+A few dependencies must be available to build the app.
 To install them on macOS run:

 ```shell